VanAntworth/To-The-Moon/README.md

 ## Reason behind Topic

 * We believe that there is causation to be found in the analysis of Elon Musk and the effect his tweets have on Dogecoin.

 Creating a model to predict

 ## Description of Data Source

+Tweets scraped from Twitter

+Yahoo Finance stock data taken

 ## Questions we hope to answer with Data

-## Keeping in Mind

-*Communication Protocals

-*One branch per team member

-*Atleast 4 commits per member by July 17th

-## Current 7/7

-Defining problem statement

-other crypto and other influencer datasets (see if u guys can get all the required datasets by sat)

-UI design

-based on data understanding - what all fields are required to be stored?

-model to use based on defining the main problem statement
+Whether the sentiments of elon musks tweets affects the price in the short term of crypto and stocks

+How long does Elon musks tweet affect the price of the coin.